Scholarships

 Scholarship Description:

-• Amount awarded: Select number of $1000 scholarships
+• Amount awarded: Select number of $1000 scholarships (depending on number of applicants)

 How to Apply: